 Twisting in the Wind

-This spring, online the greater Houston area experienced two violent thunderstorms that made us wonder if it was time to start building arks.
+This spring, the greater Houston area experienced two violent thunderstorms that made us wonder if it was time to start building arks.
 It was during one of these three inch an hour storms that homeowners noticed a Great Blue Heron (Ardea herodias) was tangled by a stretchy rope to the tree it was roosting in.

-The largest heron in North America, treatment it stands 36 to 55 inches tall, case has a wingspan of 66 to 79 inches and weights 4 ½ to 8 pounds.
+The largest heron in North America, it stands 36 to 55 inches tall, has a wingspan of 66 to 79 inches and weights 4 ½ to 8 pounds.
 Usually ill-tempered when handled, the wickedly sharp bill is thrust without notice in defense.

 The homeowners called The Wildlife Center of Texas and several volunteers braved torrential rain, wind and lightening to evaluate the situation.
 The Wildlife Center doesn’t have the resources to respond to most wildlife calls, but occasionally a case is so extreme and retrieval so dangerous that volunteers feel compelled.
 The Great Blue Heron’s predicament turned out to be much more horrible and gut-wrenching in person.
 The rope was wrapped around the heron’s beak and neck.
 Starving to death while being perched high in a tree was bad enough, but the wind was blowing it off of its perch.